-- McCabe Union Elementary School District is a rural campus setting.
+McCabe Union Elementary School District is in a rural campus setting.
 All students and employees enter the campus through the designated entrances before school starts.
 Once the school day begins, all visitors will only enter and exit through the front entrances.
 Students are brought to school by parents or transported by district buses.
 Students being transported by car are to use the crosswalk, or exit their cars in the supervised car line.
-At the McCabe campus students are loaded into cars by staff-members or picked up by parents directly from the carline. - Students in grades 4-8 are monitored to ensure a safe pick-up in the car line. - All bus students are dropped off at the bus stop between the school sites.
+At the McCabe campus students are loaded into cars by staff-members or picked up by parents directly from the carline.

+- Students are monitored to ensure a safe pick-up in the car line. - All bus students are dropped off at the bus stop between the school sites.
 They exit the bus directly onto the fenced playground.
-At the end of the day students are to report to their designated bus stop and wait in line for the bus driver to open the bus.
-Bus stops are monitored at the end of the day. - As needed, before, during and after school, the campus is supervised by the Principal and other school personnel.
-This supervision is believed to be sufficient to allow students to enter and leave campus undisturbed and safely.
+At the end of the day students are to report to their designated bus loading zone and wait in line for the bus driver to open the bus.
+Bus loading zones are monitored at the end of the day. - As needed, before, during and after school, the campus is supervised by the principal and other school personnel.
+There is sufficient supervision to allow students to enter and leave campus undisturbed and safely.